 Safe drinking water requires additives you can often smell or taste, such as chlorine, a disinfectant widely used by Australian water suppliers.
 Your water supplier's website more than likely carries regular reports on its water quality.

 Filtering the water at the tap is one way of removing the taste of additives.
-But first you must decide what you want to filter out, what filtering device to use and how much the different options cost.
-And you need to be confident the one you choose actually does the job.
+But first you must decide what you want to filter out, what filtering device to use, and how much you want to spend.
 CHOICE looks at the pros and cons of purchasing a water filter.